voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 Asking for directions

 **Vocabulary**
-Differences between british and American English
+Differences between British and American English

-# Lesson 6 - Sexth week
+# Lesson 6 - Sixth week
 Talking about what people are doing
 Expressing annoying actions
 Expressing surprise